 Victory are quite a new company so don’t (yet) do a tough eggshell or paint which can have a hardener added making it suitable for spraying kitchen doors, so we had the spray shop copy their Terrapotta, hence me saying it was used as inspiration.
 They sell lovely wall paint and regular water based eggshell for interior woodwork though (not an ad, just a share!).

-Talking of Victory’s wall paint, Yehuda and Naomi were captivated by the delightfully named Dabbling Duck for the withdrawing room walls, creating a cosy, family space.
+Talking of the Victory wall paint range, Yehuda and Naomi were captivated by the delightfully named Dabbling Duck for the withdrawing room walls, creating a cosy, family space.
 I absolutely adored it when we put these two colours together, the rust and the teal.
-Feels very contemporary yet still warm and inviting.
-Amazing how different the colour appears at night behind the filament lamps and then in daylight in the ‘during’ shot as the build was coming to completion.
+Feels very contemporary yet still warm and inviting, you can see them next to each other on the paint swatches in the very first image in this post.
+It’s amazing how different the colour appears at night behind the filament lamps and then in daylight in the ‘during’ shot as the build was coming to completion.
 Nice coverage too!

-Right from the start Yehuda wanted to introduce warm metallics into the palette of materials in his home so when it came to choosing tiles for the bathroom, the idea of copper and the Dabbling Duck teal already chosen went into the mix.
-This 300 x 600 porcelain called Verdigris thus came into play for both the bathroom floor and shower walls, providing a perfect backdrop for the brushed bronze fittings.
-For those who don’t know, verdigris is the colour which copper goes when it oxidises.
+From the very beginning Yehuda wanted to introduce warm metallics into the palette of materials in the family home. so when it came to choosing tiles for the bathroom, the idea of copper and the Dabbling Duck paint colour already chosen were added into the design mix.
+This fabulous 300 x 600 porcelain called Verdigris came into play for both the bathroom floor and shower walls, providing a perfect backdrop for the brushed bronze fittings.
+For those who don’t know, verdigris is the colour which copper goes when it oxidises, making a design connection between the materials chosen.

-Theirs is a young family, so for the area around the bath the grey blocks needed to be protected from deliberate bathroom splashes!
+Theirs is a young family, so for the area around the bath the grey blocks needed to be protected from playtime bathroom splashes.
 A band of colour in the form of a fabulous 20×20 tile called Carnaby Sunset was introduced, picking up the terracotta vibes from the kitchen and carrying on this design red thread into the bathroom.

 Rich Iroko Timber

-The original VR featured lots of warm toned timber, which Yehuda and Naomi were keen to bring into the final finishes chosen.
+The original VR, seen below, featured lots of warm toned timber, which Yehuda and Naomi were keen to bring into the final finishes chosen.
 Builds are Very Expensive Things and often what is first desired as a finish can’t always be afforded when all the elements are totted up and the build is progressing, with all it’s hiccups and variations.
 They are inevitable.
 On every build.

-Iroko is a very warm looking tropical wood, able to be used both indoors and out due to it’s high oil content.
+Iroko is a rich tropical wood, able to be used both indoors and out due to it’s high oil content.
 The actual timber can vary widely in shade and tone, and from almost yellow to deep brown.
-We sourced a rich Kahrs engineered wood floor for whole of the original house, you can see it in the withdrawing room below.
+We sourced a good quality Kahrs engineered wood floor for whole of the original house which you can see it in the withdrawing room below.
 Top tip – contact companies for end of line bargains, you can often get top quality floors for a fraction of their original price.
-We found this floor at Flooring Supplies, who gave us great advice throughout and stored the floor til we needed it – thanks guys!!
+We found this floor at Flooring Supplies, who gave us great advice throughout and stored the floor ’til we needed it – thanks guys!!

 Designing in salvaged pieces like this to your build adds a sense of soul and character, a uniqueness which can’t be replicated when buying new.
 Look at how it looked on Ebay compared to the finished worktop – incredible!